abhijitray7810/RoutineOps-Cloud-Native-Microservices-Platform/README.md

 ## Project Overview

-**RoutineOps Platform** is a department-level routine (class schedule / timetable) generator built for university use.
+**RoutineOps-Cloud-native-Microservices-Platform** is a department-level routine (class schedule / timetable) generator built for university use.
 It lets department admins create, manage, and export course routines, while the backend enforces business rules (clash detection, room availability, etc.) and persists data in MongoDB.

 The project was designed with a **DevOps-first mindset** — every layer (local dev, staging, production) is infrastructure-as-code, containerized, and continuously deployed.